 In such circumstances we would always encourage you to contact us at the earliest opportunity as we may be able to simply resolve or put the issue right for you.

-If however, you do feel that a complaint is appropriate, the housing services complaints policy - available in the related document section of this web page - sets out how the council will deal with complaints relating to its social (council) housing services.
+If, however, you do feel that a complaint is appropriate, the housing services complaints guide - available in the related document section of this web page - sets out how the council will deal with complaints relating to its social (council) housing services.
 By this we mean those services delivered to council tenants in council homes.
-Complaints about other council services, such as private sector housing, are dealt with under our Complaints and compliments policy; this sets out how the council will deal with complaints.
+All complaints (housing specific and non-housing) will be dealt with under our Complaints and compliments policy; this sets out how the council will deal with complaints.

 Our investigations will:

 - review the history of the situation and examine relevant documentation

 - carry out interviews with employees or relevant persons.

 Our decision making will be: